plaid/account-funding-tutorial/README.md

 This route returns information associated with a bank account, including the real-time balance.
 When a user clicks the "Transfer Funds" button in the UI, the `getBalance()` function will be called, which ultimately hits this route to return the balance.

+This route won't be hit until you add the transfer functionality later in Checkpoints 8 and 9.
+If you're testing out this code, expect to see console output similar to what you observed in the previous checkpoint.

 ### Checkpoint 7: Verifying user identity

 Let's take a look at how identity is verified in the app.
 Navigate to **client/src/components/UserPage.tsx** and take a look at the following code (don't add it, as it's already present):